CanonicalLtd/maas-docs/en/manage-kvm-pods.md

-In order to enable KVM pod networking features, MAAS must be able to correlate the IP address of a potential KVM pod host with a host already known to MAAS (machine, controller, or device).
+In order to enable KVM pod networking features, MAAS must be able to correlate the IP address of a potential KVM pod host with a host already known to MAAS (a machine, controller, or device).
 If it cannot, as would be the case if a machine is manually deployed and later set up as a KVM host, MAAS disallows KVM networking features because it will not be able to apply its networking model (VLANs, interfaces, and subnets) when configuring the hypervisor in the manually